elouissi/back-end-repo/README.md

-# Freelance Platform Frontend
+# dashboard Platform backend

-This is the frontend for a freelance platform, focusing on HTML, CSS, and JavaScript.
+This is the backend for a dashplatform, focusing on sql, php, and UML.

 ## Project Overview

-This project is a web-based freelance platform's frontend, showcasing the user interface and interaction.
+This project is a web-based dashboard platform's backend, showcasing the user interface and interaction.

 ## Getting Started

 1. Clone the repository.
 2. Install dependencies: `npm install`.
-3. Open `index.html` in your browser.
+3. Open `index.php` in your browser.

 ## Features

-- Landing page design
+- Landing page dashboard
 - User profile display
 - Job listings and details
 - Navigation and interactivity

 ## Directory Structure

-- `src`: Project pages countains main landing page `index.html`
+- `src`: Project pages countains main landing page `index.php`
 - `dist/`: Stylesheets
-- `javascript/`: JavaScript functionality
+- `php/`: JavaScript functionality platform's backend.
-- `images/`: Image and resource files
-- `Low-Fidelity`: low-fidelity mockups and wireframes for the freelance platform's frontend.

 ## Credits

-### Contributors
+### Contributor

-- TERGUI Mohamed: Dashboard page
-- EL MAHFOUDI Nada: About page
-- MIESSAL Mohammed: Contact & auth pages
-- ELOUISSI Yassine: Search page
+- ELOUISSI Yassine
-- AIT TAMGHART Abdelghani: main page

 ### Libraries and Frameworks

 - TailwindCSS: Used for styling and responsive layout
 - jQuery: JavaScript library for interactions
-- Swiper: JavaScript library for sliders

 ### Resources

-- Figma: Mockup resources
 - TailBlocks: TailwindCSS ready blocks

-### Inspiration

-- PeoplePerHour: Inspiration for the freelance platform concept.
+- laragon

 ## Contact

-For inquiries, contact [simotergui4gmail.com].
+For inquiries, contact [yassinelouissi67@gmail.com].